Blockstream/docs/green/getting-started/setup.rst

    It is important to keep your PIN safe and secret.
 If it is lost, your only option to re-access your wallet will be through your mnemonic.

-Your PIN is specific to the device that it is created on.
+Your **PIN is specific to the device and network** that it is created on.
 It is possible to access your wallet from multiple devices by using your mnemonic, but you will create a separate PIN for each device, so they might not be the same.

-As a security feature, your device will reset your PIN if you or someone else enters the wrong PIN three times in a row.
+As a security feature, your device will reset your PIN if you or someone else enters the wrong PIN 3 times in a row.
 This is to prevent a malicious party from continually guessing until they get your PIN right.

 If your PIN is reset, you will need to enter your mnemonic through ``Restore Green